dof-studio/CryptoMessager/README.md

 This software is extremely easy to use - the encryption and decryption for texts or any file structures only requires you to use the shortcut keys `Ctrl + C` and `Ctrl + V`, and will be automatically executed during your copying and pasting process imperceptibly.

 For more features and functionality, scroll down to see more.
 For how to use this software, see folder "DOCS" and "EXAMPLES".

+Special warning here!
+DO NOT transmit any SMS Code in a plain text form on the Internet!
+It represents your whole identity.

 # 02. Features
 ### Basic Features